 Dates of operation

-The cable car from Trockener Steg to Klein Matterhorn does not operate from 24 April to 1 May 2019.
+Originally, the cable car from Trockener Steg to Klein Matterhorn was scheduled to not operate from 24 April to 1 May 2019.
+However, there are two cable car routes now, and at least one of them should always operate.
 Please check again later for further dates.

 Tip: check the timetable before you start your trip.